ibm-cloud-docs/codeengine/project.md

 ### Deleting a project with the CLI
 {: #delete-project-cli}

 To delete a project with the CLI, use the [**`project delete`**](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command.
-You can optionally use the `-f` option to force the delete a project without confirmation.
+You can optionally use the `-f` option to force the delete of a project without confirmation.
 After a project is soft deleted, you can manage this project with the `**reclamation**` commands.
 The following example soft deletes the `myproject` project,

 ```
 ibmcloud ce project delete --name myproject -f